-New buyers of existing homes spent $19 billion on home improvement projects last year and are more likely to improve their homes than residents that have been in their home for more than three months
+New buyers of existing homes spent $19 billion on home improvement projects last year and are more likely to spend on home improvements within the first 3 months of moving in

 It’s one of the biggest parts of the American Dream.
 You trade your apartment keys for a brand new set of keys that only you have access to.
 No landlord, no property manager.
 You own a home now: you have equity, and a huge investment because you know that the housing market is recovering.
 So what’s the first thing you do?
 You start to make your new home your own throgh various home improvement projects that add value to your house.
 They might be projects for curb appeal like a new exterior paint job, for comfort like a new heating and cooling system, or for small handyman tasks for making minor changes to your home.
 You might even have the money for large additions, bathroom and kitchen remodels to really customize your new home.
 Whatever home improvement project it may be, the numbers according to a Scarborough USA+ Study released in 2012 show that new homeowners are more likely than established homeowners (those who have owned their home for longer than 3 years) to spend money ($19 billion in one year) on a wide array of home improvement projects.
 Listed below are the types of home projects and the likelihood of new homeowners having them executed, as compared to other homeowners.

 Home Improvement Statistics for New Homeowners – How Much More Likely They Are To Spend On: